rosewoodmarketing/visualizer/README.md

 NOTE: if you changed images you may need to run "Gatsby clear" to clear all the cached files before running "Gastby Build"

 Compress everything in /public.
-Delete the files on the remote server and upload and uncompress.
+Delete the files on the remote server, except README.md and .well-known, and upload and uncompress.

 Go to C-Panel,
 Public HTML > Visualizer > Web